ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

      dmarc-percent   = "pct" *WSP "=" *WSP
                        1*3DIGIT

+Herr (ed), et al.         Expires 30 April 2021                [Page 22]

+Internet-Draft                  DMARCbis                    October 2020

    "Keyword" is imported from Section 4.1.2 of [RFC5321].

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 22]

-Internet-Draft                  DMARCbis                      April 2020

    A size limitation in a dmarc-uri, if provided, is interpreted as a count of units followed by an OPTIONAL unit size ("k" for kilobytes,